Frequently Asked Questions

 All academic credits earned at UNM-Valencia can be transferred to other colleges and universities in New Mexico and the rest of the United States.
 We offer core academic curriculum.

 If you're a freshman or transfer students with fewer than 26 earned hours, the Registrar’s office will place a hold on your account until you exceed the 26-hour-mark so that an Academic Advisor will be able to speak to you before you register for the next semester's courses.
 We want to make sure that you're not going to take courses that may endanger your academic standing and we also want to make sure that you are meeting core requirements, major requirements, and scholarship requirements.

-To have an academic hold taken off your account, simply visit our Advisement and Counseling office in Student Services.
+To have an academic hold taken off your account, simply visit our Advisement office in Student Services.
 We have a walk-in advisor available on most days or you can make an appointment to speak with an advisor by coming in or calling 925-8560.

 We do not advise students over the phone or over email and we will not remove your holds this way.

 Depending on the date, dropping a class is simple...
 If you have an academic advisement hold or other hold on your account you will not be able to drop a course without seeing an academic advisor first.
 Please consider how dropping a class will affect your financial aid and scholarships.
 Below are some other considerations you will also want to take into account.

 ALWAYS consider the potential impact on your academic progress.

 By withdrawing from or dropping a class, your ultimate progress towards graduation may be delayed.
 On the other hand, not dropping a course that will negatively affect your GPA may slow your academic progress if it causes you to be suspended.
 Please visit with one of our advisors to help you make this decision!